Building Auburn’s Mount Rushmore and Ring of Honor

 Carnell Williams, Brent Fullwood, Greg Carr, Ken Rice, Jackie Burkett, Aundray Bruce, Frank Sanders, Al Del Greco, Ben Tamburello, Ed King, Marcus McNeill, Takeo Spikes, Bob Harris, Jimmy Phillips, Fob James, Mike Donahue, Travis Tidwell, Jimmy Hitchcock, Joe Cribbs and James Brooks.

-So there you have it – one writer’s choice for Auburn’s Mt.
+So there you have it – one r’s choice for Auburn’s Mt.
 Rushmore and Ring of Honor.
 It’s not easy coming up with the top 14 players and coaches to ever walk the field.
 Obviously, there are some very good ones left off.
 I’d like to hear your thoughts on the list and who you would include on it.

 Comments are closed.